The Complete Guide to Testing ChatGPT Apps and MCP Apps (April 2026)

 During active development, you might test dozens of times a day.
 Across a team of five, that’s $200/month in subscriptions alone, plus whatever credits you burn.
 And you still can’t run automated regression tests.

-sunpeak’s simulator ships both a ChatGPT host and a Claude host built-in.
+sunpeak’s inspector ships both a ChatGPT host and a Claude host built-in.
 Switch between them with the host dropdown in the sidebar, or pass ?host=claude in the URL.
 Your automated tests run against both hosts on every push, on your CI/CD runners, with zero external dependencies.
 No paid accounts, no API keys, no credits.

 Setting Up Your Testing Environment